 Ever wondered why we stick around with certain friends and why we drift away from others?
 Are you wondering why you’re losing a friend even if you’re trying hard to hold on to that friend?

 All of us have special memories with friends, and they’re still a part of conversations now and then.
 But whatever happened to those best friends with whom you shared so many happy times over the years.
 You may remember most of their names, and you may be in touch with a handful of those old friends.
 But your relationship is nothing like it once was.

-And however much you’d like to deny that you’ve drifted apart, you can’t hide the fact that your friendship with a good friend just isn’t like what it used to be before.
+However much you’d like to deny that you’ve drifted apart, you can’t hide the fact that your friendship with a good friend just isn’t like what it used to be before.

 Why do you choose certain friends and avoid a few others?
 You may assume that you choose your friends based on compatibility or their nature, but in reality, the reasons are far darker than you think.
 [Read: How to be a friend – The real art of true and meaningful friendships]

 Why do you think you’ve drifted away from a friend?
 Do you think your best friend started avoiding you for no reason at all?